 Resist the urge to use the CentOS "Up2Date" tool in the top right corner to get all the CentOS system tools up to date, at least until you have installed Oracle and made a backup (i.e. copied the .hdd file - or in Parallels 3.0, created a snapsot).
 For example some system libraries may be altered or renamed by an upgrade, and you'll have to start tweaking installer scripts to get them to work, without really knowing what effect the changes had.

 Note that "Parallels Tools" are currently only available for Windows, OS/2 and Solaris, and not for CentOS.
 This isn't a big deal, but just means we don't get a convenient way to switch context or copy and paste between the Mac and the VM.
-(Howard Rogers has blogged about some freeware tools allowing you to move the mouse seamlessly between host and VM sessions - read about it here.
-The NoMachine NX Client he mentions is available for Mac OSX.
-I'll update this document if I get this to work on the Mac.)
+(NoMachine NX Client is worth a look, although I haven't tried it myself.
+I'll update this document if I do.)

 There is also no way provided to share files between the VM and the host, but you can set up an NFS share.
 To keep this installation guide simple, I have written a separate NFS setup guide.
 (If you are not familiar with the networking involved, you may want to read "Networking for Dummies", below, before tackling NFS.)
 With NFS in place, you can download and unzip the Oracle software to the Mac, rathr than having to download it separately within any VM you create.

 It may also be an idea to add some extra swap space, depending on how much memory you gave the VM.
-For example to add 512MB, execute the following commands with root privileges:
+For example to add 512MB, execute the following commands with root privileges (either become the root user first using the command su -, or place sudo in front of each command and enter your own password when prompted):

 Parallels provides three Network Adapter options, which represent the different ways the VM can connect to the local network.
 The static IP address will depend on the network adaptor we select.
 (You can easily change it later, so feel free to experiment.)